Open foundation models for Azerbaijani language: Acknowledgements

 \section{Acknowledgements}

-This work has been funded by PRODATA LLC and performed at aLLMA Lab 11 .
-We would like to thank Haim Dror and Mirakram Aghalarov for the invaluable discussions that led to this project.
-We would also like to thank the BHOS AI team for their close collaboration throughout the project.
-All of the data and code that has been created as part of this project is going to be publicly available under permissive licenses.
+We thank PRODATA LLC and Microsoft Accelerating Foundation Models Research Program for supporting our research.
+All of the data and code created as part of this project will be publicly available under permissive licenses.